MilanStaffehl/numdantic/README.md

 Similarly, you cannot mix shapes with literal integers such as `tuple[Literal[2], Literal[2]]` with named axes or generic axes typed with `int`.
 All these combinations will cause your type checker to issue an error.

-This happens because the type parameter for shape in the `numpy.ndarray` type is currently typed as invariant.
+This happens because the type parameter for shape in the `numpy.ndarray` type is typed as invariant in all `numpy` version prior to 2.1.
 As a result, type checkers are not able to accept subtypes of `int` inside of a `tuple` to be valid in place of actual `int` types.
-There are efforts on the side of the `numpy` developers to make this parameter covariant however, and simultaneously, `numdantic` might provide its own solution in the future.
+With the release of `numpy` version 2.1.0, the shape type parameter of `numpy.ndarray` is now covariant and bound to `tuple[int, ...]`, so this issue no longer exists from this version onwards.

 If you wish to enjoy the documentation benefit of named axes and can forgo the benefit of base models checking for axes of the same name having the same length, it is recommended to use type aliases in the meantime: